kuangzijian/Classification-with-Adaboost-and-NaiveGoogLeNet-Frameworks/README.md

 python NN_with_Autograd.py
 ```

-### Q4 Implement the Adaboost algorithm class according to the Adaboost Algorithm
+### Q4 Implement Naive Inception Module for GoogLeNet and use it to train and test by using the MNIST dataset

 ```
 cd Q4_mnist_googlenet